This is documentation for the next SDK version. For up-to-date documentation, see the latest version (SDK 52).

 The string you passed to TaskManager.defineTask as the taskName parameter.

-The callback function you define with TaskManager.defineTask will receive an object with the following fields:
+The callback function you define with TaskManager.defineTask receives an object with the following fields:

 • data: The remote payload delivered by either FCM (Android) or APNs (iOS).
 See PushNotificationTrigger for details.